rozum-robotics/pulse-api/README.md

 Available methods:
 * `hardware` - returns the hardware versions for all motors, the USB-CAN dongle, safety board and wrist.
 * `software` - returns the software version for all motors, the USB-CAN dongle, safety board and wrist.
-* `robot_software` - returns the software version of the robot.
+* `robot_software` - returns the version of the robot control software.

-Example below will give you additional information about versions of robot components that you can send to developers:

 ```python
 from pulseapi import Versions